General information about M.S. and Ph.D. admissions

-For the MS, applicants submit official GRE scores by the day of the deadline (January 31, 2017).
+M.S. applicants must submit official GRE scores by the day of the deadline (January 31).

 The Department of Bioengineering will not consider an application “complete” unless GRE scores are submitted and received according to the deadlines indicated above.

 Unofficial transcripts from all institutions attended must be uploaded into the Graduate School online application.
 Paper transcripts will not be accepted.
-Candidates should not submit official transcripts unless explicitly requested.
+Applicants should not submit official transcripts unless explicitly requested.

-The official Ph.D. application deadline is December 15, 2016 and the official MS application deadline is January 31, 2017.
+The official Ph.D. application deadline is December 15 and the official M.S. application deadline is January 31.
 All letters must be received by the deadline in order for an application to be considered complete.
-Late or incomplete applications will not be reviewed or considered.
-Candidates should track the status of the letters of recommendation by logging back into the online application.
+Applicants should track the status of the letters of recommendation by logging back into the online application.

-Applicants must provide a ranked faculty list, of 3 (minimum) to 8 (maximum) faculty whose research interests them and with whom they would want to complete their graduate work.
+Applicants must provide a ranked faculty list, of 3 (minimum) to 5 (maximum) faculty whose research interests them and with whom they would want to complete their graduate work.
+Only core and adjunct BIOE faculty may be selected as PI/advisor for our graduate students.
 For a list of faculty and a description of their research, see our faculty directory

-All international candidates are encouraged to first visit the UW Graduate School to understand the overall application process.
+All international applicants are encouraged to first visit the UW Graduate School to understand the overall application process.

 Official TOEFL scores

-International candidates who will earn a Bachelor’s, Master’s or PhD degree from a US or UW Graduate School Memorandum No. 8 approved English speaking intuition prior to matriculation into a UW graduate program do not have to complete the English proficiency exam requirement.
-Such candidates are instructed to select the TOEFL exam option on their application and enter an exam date that is later than the anticipated graduation date.
-Candidates should not register for the TOEFL though ETS.
-Candidates do not need to enter TOEFL exam scores.
+International applicants who do not need to complete the TOEFL due to having a US or other approved country degree are instructed to select the TOEFL exam option on their application and enter an exam date that is later than the anticipated graduation date.
+Applicants should not register for the TOEFL though ETS nor will they need to enter TOEFL exam scores in their application.
 Once the candidate’s degree is earned and posted on the official transcript, the English language proficiency requirement will be removed from the application.

-Candidates should note that it rarely takes less than six (6) weeks for Educational Testing Service (ETS) to send TOEFL scores and for TOEFL scores to be properly uploaded into an application.
-Candidates should plan to take the TOEFL well in advance of the application deadline to ensure that the official scores are uploaded by the appropriate deadline.
+Applicants should plan to take the TOEFL well in advance of the application deadline to ensure that the official scores are uploaded by the admission deadlines.

 To avoid additional and/or unexpected delays, a candidate’s name should appear with ETS and with the Bioengineering application exactly as it appears on the candidate’s passport.